princomp/princomp.github.io/source/lectures/oop/abstract.md

 !include code/projects/AbstractClass/AbstractClass/Person.cs
 ```

-Note that the `Id` property is *also* marked as `abstract`: this means that the derived class will have to re-implement this property's setter.
+Note that the `Id` property is *also* marked as `abstract`: this means that the derived class will have to re-implement this property's setter and getter.
 Then, we can implement the `Student` and `Employee` classes by inheriting from the `Person` class:

 ```